-The duality pairing between elements of $\mathcal{B}$ is then defined as follows
+The duality pairing between elements of $\mathcal{B}$ is then defined as follows:

-The Stokes-Dirac structure for the Euler-Bernoulli beam is therefore the following \begin{theorem}[From \cite{LeGorrec2005}, Stokes-Dirac structure for the Bernoulli beam] Consider the space of power variables $\mathcal{F} \times \mathcal{E}$= and the bilinear form (+pairing operator) $\ll , \gg$ given by \eqref{eq:bil_Timo}.
-Define the following linear subspace $\mathcal{D} \subset \mathcal{F} \times \mathcal{E}$
+The Stokes-Dirac structure for the Euler-Bernoulli beam is therefore: \begin{theorem}[From \cite{LeGorrec2005}, Stokes-Dirac structure for the Bernoulli beam] Consider the space of power variables {$\mathcal{B}$ defined in \eqref{eq:BondEB}} and the bilinear form (+pairing operator) $\ll , \gg$ given by \eqref{eq:bil_Timo}.
+Define the following linear subspace $\mathcal{D} \subset \mathcal{F} \times \mathcal{E}$: